TyrionJ/mQSM/README.md

-# SaB-Net: Self-attention backward network for gastric tumor segmentation in CT images
+# mQSM: Multitask Learning-based Quantitative Susceptibility Mapping for Iron Analysis in Brain

 ## Overview
 We provide the PyTorch implementation of our MICCAI-2024 submission ["mQSN"](https://doi.org/10.1007/978-3-031-72069-7_31).